 Recommended Minimum Refractory Hole Size

 |Minimum Hole Diameter Based on Refractory Wall Thickness|

-Nitrogen atmosphere applications are limited to 2500°F (1370°C) and 20 to 30 watts per square inch (3.1 to 4.6 watts per square centimeter) maximum surface watt loading.
+Nitrogen atmosphere applications are limited to 2500°F (1370°C) and 30 watts per square inch (5 watts per square centimeter) maximum surface watt loading.
 Too high of a surface temperature will result in a silicon nitride reaction.
 A thermally insulative layer forms around the Starbar resulting in very high surface temperatures which damage the Starbars.

 The silicon carbide Starbar is a linear type resistance heater that converts electrical energy to heat energy – Joule’s Law W = I2 x R, (W = power in watts, I = current in amperes, R = resistance in ohms).

 Starbars are not sized to a specific wattage output like metallic heating elements.
 The amount of energy that a Starbar is capable of converting from electrical to heat energy depends on the ambient furnace temperature and atmosphere in which the Starbar.

 In the previous paragraph we explained how to calculate the recommended wattage output of the Starbar.
 Now we shall explain how to compute the electrical requirements to provide the recommended power.

 Knowing the wattage output and the resistance of the Starbar you have two parts of an equation with three unknowns.
 This equation is